50+ Ways to Keep NYC Kids Off Screens This Summer

 Test your agility at the Alley Pond Adventure Rope Course.
 Photo courtesy of NYC Parks and Recreation

-48. Hit the ropes as a family at the Alley Pond Adventure Rope Curse in Queens.
+47. Hit the ropes as a family at the Alley Pond Adventure Rope Course in Queens.

-A version of this story was published in 2017; it has since been updated.
+A version of this story was published in 2017; it has been updated for 2019.